marcelrebmann/ngrok-domain-publisher/README.md

 ```

 ## Contributing
-Feel free to contribute add Pull Requests with new Handlers/Services which could be useful for others!
+Feel free to contribute and add Pull Requests with new Publishers which could be useful for others!